 The Doing Business case study company, TaxpayerCo., is a domestic business that does not involve foreign trade.
 It performs a general industrial and commercial activity and it is in its second year of operation.
 TaxpayerCo. meets the VAT threshold for registration and its monthly sales and monthly operating expenses are fixed throughout the year resulting in a positive output VAT payable within each accounting period.
 The case study scenario has been expanded to include a capital purchase of a machine in the month of June.
 This substantial capital expenditure results in input VAT exceeding output VAT in the month of June.

-The results show that, in practice, only 93 of the economies covered by Doing Business allow for VAT cash refund in this scenario.
-(18) Some economies restrict the right to receive an immediate cash refund to specific types of taxpayers such as exporters, embassies and non-profitable organizations.
-This is the case in 43 economies including Belarus, Bolivia, Colombia, Dominican Republic, Ecuador, Kazakhstan, Kenya, Mali and the Philippines.
+The results show that, in practice, only 107 of the economies covered by Doing Business allow for VAT cash refund in this scenario.
+This is excluding 31 economies that do not have VAT (17).
+Some economies restrict the right to receive an immediate cash refund to specific types of taxpayers such as exporters, embassies and non-profitable organizations.
+This is the case in 39 economies including Belarus, Bolivia, Colombia, Dominican Republic, Ecuador, Kazakhstan, Mali and the Philippines.

 The legislation in other economies - typically those with a weaker administrative or financial capacity to handle cash refunds - may not permit refunds outright.
 Instead tax authorities require businesses to carry forward the claim and offset the excess amount against future output VAT.